Reflux Infants Support Association Inc (RISA) Website Content Policy

 The RISA website offers up-to-date, research-based material on a variety of topics relevant to parents of children diagnosed with GORD including general information on diagnosis and symptoms, day-to-day management, when to seek medical advice along with personal stories and information to provide moral support and identifiable experiences reflux parents can relate to and take strength from.
 The RISA website also aims to educate the general community about the impact of infant and childhood GORD on families.

-The website contains to printable information sheets on key aspects of managing a reflux child.
+The website contains printable information sheets on key aspects of managing a reflux child.

 RISA works with other related peak organisations and incorporates the advice and input of a network of experts including paediatric gastroenterologists, paediatric surgeons and other medical and associated professionals.
-We are fortunate in RISA’s executive and members to have a variety of medical professionals trained in relevant areas including pharmacists, paediatric nurses, speech therapist, GPs and others.
-We research and commissions original content, forms partnerships to incorporate quality content produced elsewhere and draw on existing parenting information from many sources.
+We are fortunate in RISA’s executive and members to have a variety of medical professionals trained in relevant areas including pharmacists, paediatric nurses, speech therapists, GPs and others.
+We research and commission original content, form partnerships to incorporate quality content produced elsewhere and draw on existing parenting information from many sources.
 Content also includes personal narratives.